IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/Db26.png)

-* Make sure you note down the table name.In my case the table name is `TZF04421.MADRID`.
+* Make sure you note down the table name.
+In my case the table name is `TZF04421.MADRID`.

 #### (ii) Add the Db2 connection to your notebook.